Skip to main content

 The option keys and values are case-sensitive as they are shown in this documentation.

 The Amazon EC2 connector uses the AWS SDK v2.25.6.
-Specifically, it uses the following classes and methods:
+Specifically, it uses the following API endpoints:

 Changelog